ctsit/redcap_deployment/docs/creating_the_test_vm_with_vagrant.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As mentioned above you have to obtain a copy of the REDCap software from http
 ://project-redcap.org/.
-Save the file with its default name to ./vagrant
+Save the file with its default name to the root of this
-folder.
-This ensures that in the provisioning script `bootstrap.sh
+repository.
+This ensures that the provisioning script `bootstrap.sh
 <bootstrap.sh>`__ script can extract the files to the virtual
 machine path "**/var/www/redcap**\ ".